yidiq7/Manifold/CHANGLOG.md

 ## [0.1.1] - 2020-05-27
 ### Added
 - Mass formula in the integrate method.
-If the option holomorphic == True, the method will use omega_omegabar as the measure and the mass formula will be applied automatically
+If the option holomorphic is True, the method will use omega\_omegabar as the measure and the mass formula will be applied automatically

 - h\_matrix now takes options "identity" and "symbolic".
 If h\_matrix is omitted in the Kahler metric, etc, it will be set to identity.
 - Multiprocessing support for the integrate method.
 Since neither the standard library (using pickle) nor the pathos (using dill) can pickle lambda functions, a new library: loky is needed here.
 Loky uses cloudpickle, which is much slower when dealing with large lists.
 So the integration will actually be even slower when k is small, but it can save a lot of time with larger k (tested for k = 4)